lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 # Implementation Considerations {#sec-in-pract}

 ## FIPS Certification {#sec-fips}

+TODO -- update this once NIST SP 800-227 is published.

+EDNOTE At time of writing, it is unclear that the KEM combiner presented in this document would pass a FIPS certification.
+The SHA3 instantiations should pass under SP 800-56Cr2 Option 1, but the HKDF-SHA2 combinations are technically not allowed under SP 800-56Cr2 even though Option 2 allows HMAC-based constructions, but unfortunalety only HKDF-Extract is FIPS-allowed, not HKDF-Expand.
+The authors have been in contact with NIST to ensure compatibility either by NIST making SP 800-227 more flexible, or by changing this specification to only use HKDF-Extract.

 One of the primary design goals of this specification is for the overall composite algorithm to be able to be considered FIPS-approved even when one of the component algorithms is not.
 Implementers seeking FIPS certification of a Composite ML-KEM algorithm where only one of the component algorithms has been FIPS-validated or FIPS-approved should credit the FIPS-validated component algorithm with full security strength, the non-FIPS-validated component algorithm with zero security, and the overall composite should be considered full strength and thus FIPS-approved.